D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI

 \subsection{Video Compression Performance}

-OWAMcap's another advantage of MediaRef, flexible system supporting storing media on (1) embedded (2) external media.
-We support storing media on both external image file and external video file.
-This flexible design leads opportunity to acquire significant compression efficiency of video encoding, such as H.265/HEVC.
-To further evaluate the benefits of video encoding, we benchmarked video compression performance for various encoding.
+Another advantage of OWAMcap is MediaRef, a flexible system supporting storing media on (1) embedded or (2) external media.
+We support storing media in both external image files and external video files.
+This flexible design provides the opportunity to acquire significant compression efficiency through video encoding, such as H.265/HEVC.
+To further evaluate the benefits of video encoding, we benchmarked video compression performance for various encodings.
 Table~\ref{tab:compression_performance} shows that video encoding provides superior compression rates while maintaining visual quality, enabling large-scale storage without compromising data fidelity. \texttt{ocap} is storing all media in H.265 by default and we observed similar compression ratio for recorded files.